cuenca-mx/mongoengine-plus/README.md

 ```

-There are a few steps before you can start using `EncryptedString`.
+There are a few steps before you can start using `EncryptedStringField`.

 ### 1. Create a Data Encryption Key (DEK)

-Before using `EncryptedString`, you'll need to create a Data Encryption Key (DEK)
+Before using `EncryptedStringField`, you'll need to create a Data Encryption Key (DEK)
 for encrypting and decrypting your data.
 The DEK should follow the recommended
 requirements described in the official MongoDB documentation on [Keys and Key Vaults](https://www.mongodb.com/docs/manual/core/csfle/fundamentals/keys-key-vaults/#std-label-csfle-reference-keys-key-vaults).
 We've provided a helper method to create your DEK easily.